 Once admitted to Puget Sound, students will receive their admission decision and information about merit scholarships.
 The full financial aid award will be posted online and sent in the mail shortly after.

 Yes.
 You must include parent information on the FAFSA unless you are 24 years old, married, a graduate student, orphan or ward of the court, veteran, active duty military for purposes other than training, or have dependents.
-If you have special circumstances which make it impossible for your parents to complete the FAFSA, please contact our office.
+If you have unusual circumstances which make it impossible for your parents to complete the FAFSA, please contact our office.

 Yes, if you receive a scholarship from your high school or local community you must report the award information to our office.
 Changes to a financial aid award may be necessary.
 If your financial aid award must be revised, the reductions occur in the following order: need-based loan assistance, work-study employment, and finally, grant assistance.

 In order to remain eligible for federal, state, and university need-based financial aid, a student must continue to demonstrate financial need by completing the FAFSA each year.
 The amount of need-based financial aid a student is eligible to receive each year may vary depending on their level of financial need and/or other scholarship or grant assistance received.
-Learn more about Financial Aid eligibility.

 Students studying abroad can apply both need-based and merit-based financial aid, including Puget Sound scholarships and grants, to their study abroad program.
 Program fees will be assessed for study abroad based on the cost of individual study abroad programs relative to the cost of Puget Sound tuition, and are used to support students prior to and during their study abroad experience.
 There are three program fee tiers, ranging between $300 up to $2,400, with the majority of program fees falling at the $300 tier.